learn-co-students/kwk-l1-flowchart-project-template-kwk-students-l1-la-070918/README.md

 When building the controller, routes, and views, you can also insert a `binding.pry` in the route, which will pause the application and provide you a console to debug in the terminal.
 Once you exit the console, the request will continue.

+Sinatra can throw some weird errors if your ERB views are broken, especially if you're missing closing or opening `<%` `%>` tags.
+Try to read the Sinatra backtrace in the log or look at the error Sinatra is throwing in the browser.

+__In general, the less code you add before running the tests or hitting refresh in the browser, the easier it will be to debug.__

 ## Getting Creative

 There's lots of room to customize this application from theming it with styles to implementing decisions trees that mean something to you.

 ### Themes

 Use themes from WrapBootstrap.com, Bootstrap.com, and more.
+The [Bootstrap](#) Branch of this project includes HTML and CSS using Bootstrap.

 ### Decision Tree Ideas